ajaymur91/opls-erg/README.md

 # Cached from https://bitbucket.org/comcon1/oplsaa-erg_ff
-This repo might be useful to simulate a forcefield obtained with TPPMKTOP.
-Use with care The above link is currently down.
-This is a cached version retrieved from my old backups.
+This repo might be useful to simulate a forcefield obtained with TPPMKTOP tool.
+Since the above link is currently dead, I upload a cached version retrieved from my old backups.
 This is not my work.
 Please cite the original authors listed below.
-The following details are obtained from http://erg.biophys.msu.ru/tiki/tiki-index.php?page=OPLS-AA+extension.
+The details (below) were obtained from http://erg.biophys.msu.ru/tiki/tiki-index.php?page=OPLS-AA+extension.

 # If useful cite the original authors: